Hanzade Sultan (daughter of Şehzade Ömer Faruk): Early life

 Zehra Hanzade Sultan was born on 12 September 1923 in the Dolmabahçe Palace, nearly a year after the abolition of the Ottoman Empire.
 Her father was Şehzade Ömer Faruk, and her mother was Sabiha Sultan.
 She had an elder sister, Neslişah Sultan, two years elder then her and a younger sister, Necla Sultan, four years younger than her.
 She was the paternal granddaughter of Abdulmejid II and Şehsuvar Kadın, and the maternal granddaughter of Sultan Mehmed VI and Nazikeda Kadın.
 She was considered the most beautiful princess in her generation.

 A month after her birth, Turkey became a Republic on 29 October 1923.
-At the exile of the imperial family in March 1924, Hanzade her mother and sister left Turkey.
-The three of them left the mansion in Rumelihisarı on 11 March, and took the Orient Express to join her father and grandfather in Switzerland.
-Later, her parents and sisters moved to Nice, France where she spent her childhood.
-In fall of 1938, she arrived with her sister and father in Alexandria, Egypt.
-Their grandfather, Abdulmejid used to take her and her sister Neslişah to seashore during special occasions.
+Upon the exile of the imperial family in March 1924, Hanzade her mother and sister left Turkey.
+Departing from the mansion in Rumelihisarı on 11 March, the three of them took the Orient Express to join her father and grandfather in Montreux, Switzerland.
+Seven months later, due to the high cost of living there, her parents, sisters and grandparents moved to Nice, France where she spent her childhood.
+In Nice, they were enrolled in the public school where she and her sisters received their early education and were also taught English, French and German.
+The princesses received their religious education at home and were taught the Ottoman alphabet by Kamil Bey Kiligil, the second husband of Naciye Sultan, who taught the three princesses alongside his own stepchildren Mahpeyker Hanımsultan, Türkan Hanımsultan and Sultanzade Ali Bey, every Sunday.

+Their grandfather, Abdulmejid used to take her and her sister Neslişah to the seashore on special occasions.
+In the fall of 1938, she arrived with her sister and father in Alexandria, Egypt, over fears of the breakout of another world war, whereas their grandfather moved to Paris.